uwmadison-chm/breath_web/README.md

 ## Running the app

 Change experiment settings and add subjects in the Django admin interface.
+The app is not currently running for me, so I'm not sure what the settings do now.
+Experiment!

 ## Citing